LATEST NEWS

 Anti Vibration Technology (AVT)

 By law, all vibrating tools must have some level of anti-vibration system built into them.
 AVTs allow workers to work safer for longer and not cause any lasting injuries.
-To protect yourself or other employees, it is always worth choosing the highest quality equipment that is tested regularly and that is fitted with the most up-to-date anti-vibration systems.
+To protect yourself or other employees, it is always worth choosing the highest quality equipment that is tested regularly.

 Types of chisel for a concrete breaker